: Erik Urdahl

-With its stunning landscape, windswept beaches and crowd-free attractions, a Southern Oregon Coast family trip is a great way to make memories you’ll enjoy forever.
-But while you might be content beachcombing on the uncrowded beaches and dining on fresh oysters every night, your teens and tweens might need a little more action — and Instagram-worthy sights — to stay engaged.
+With its stunning landscape, windswept beaches and crowd-free attractions, a family trip to the Southern Oregon Coast is a great way to make memories you’ll enjoy forever.
+And while you might be content walking the uncrowded beaches and dining on fresh oysters every night, your teens and tweens might need a little more action — and Instagram-worthy sights — to stay engaged.
 Here are 10 family-friendly activities to ensure your entire crew has a blast at the beach.

 1. Ride ATVs on the Sand Dunes

 The 40-mile Oregon Dunes National Recreation Area extends from Florence to Coos Bay.
 Zooming over them on an ATV is a rush for all ages.
-Family-owned Spinreel Dune Buggy and ATV Rental, just north of Coos Bay, offers an impressive selection of new quad rentals, including youth-size quads for drivers age 9 and up, as well as “we guide, you drive” tours where you follow professional guides across the dunes.
+Family-owned Spinreel Dune Buggy and ATV Rental, just north of Coos Bay, offers an impressive selection of new quad rentals as well as “we guide, you drive” tours where you follow professional guides across the dunes.
 Nearby Steve’s ATV Rentals and Dune Bugs are also solid choices.

 3. Hit the Mountain Bike Trails

 The trail systems in this region offer something for beginner and expert riders alike.
 Little shredders can tear it up on some of the 32-mile Whiskey Run trails just north of Bandon.
-Don’t have your own wheels?
-Whiskey Run Rentals will set you up with bikes and gear.
-The Siltcoos Lake Trail south of Florence offers a smoother pedaling adventure on a 3.5-mile loop, following an old logging road before ending at the lake.
+The trail system is great for newbies and experienced mountain bikers alike, and the stunning coastline views and tree canopy make it a perfect activity for any kind of weather.
+For a smoother pedaling adventure, check out the Siltcoos Lake Trail south of Florence.
+The 3.5-mile loop follows an old logging road before ending at the lake.

 4. Turn Your Gamers Into Foodies

 The Wild Rivers Coast Food Trail lets you taste the magnificent bounty of Oregon’s South Coast.
-While there are plenty of restaurants, farms and markets for your kids to get excited about, they can also download the Bandwango app and gamify your family’s location-hopping along the trail.
+While there are plenty of restaurants, farms and markets for your kids to get excited about, they can also download the digital passport and gamify your family’s location-hopping along the trail.
 Have your teen check in at each spot and earn points for cool prizes.

 5. Hit the Open Seas With Your Crew